babel/website/README.md

 ### Setup

-Node: Check that Node is installed with version 10.19.0 and up.
+Node: Check that the Node is installed with the version 10.19.0 and up.
 You can check this with node -v.

 Yarn: Make sure that Yarn 1 is installed with version >= 1.19.0.